How to Design Paper Packaging that Pops: 10 Things to Keep in Mind

 Good packaging should make a lasting impression, from the retail store to the moment a customer finds your product in their mailbox.
 But it should do more than attract your customer’s eye: it should also tell a story about your brand and product.

-But that can be easier said than done—developing the right balance of color, imagery and messaging on your packaging can be challenge for even the most prominent brands.
+But that can be easier said than done—developing the right balance of color, imagery and messaging on your packaging can be a challenge for even the most prominent brands.
 And it’s essential to keep in mind that just because a package is designed a certain way, factors related to inks and paper can impact how that design looks once printed on a package.

 Designing your package can be a cumbersome process which is why JBM works closely with customers from design conception to print-ready files, so we collaborate to produce a finished product that really shines.